 Make sure that the position on both the left/right axis and the international/national axis is what

-For more details of the 2D Political Mapping, see how it works.
+For more details of the Two-D Political Mapping, see how it works.

 The centre of the icon represents the precise position of the person.